-Another established notion of reconstruction is when a semigroup {(group, clone)} has a unique Polish {compatible} topology.
-This is known as the \textbf{Unique Polish Property} (UPP).
-Note that UPP is equivalent to automatic homeomorphicity with respect to the class of Polish topological semigroups {(groups, clones)}. \end{definition}
+\mic{We note that a Polish semigroup (group, clone) having automatic homeomorphicity with respect to $\cpolsemi$ (respectively, $\cpolgroup, \cpolclone$) is equivalent to it having a unique Polish compatible topology, and so this property is commonly referred to as the \textbf{Unique Polish Property} (UPP).} \end{definition}